top of page

 • Ensuring sufficient lighting allows someone with low vision to navigate the space.

-• Avoiding floors and wall colour contracting with busy patterns.
+• Avoiding floors and wall colour contrasting with busy patterns.

 This website was designed to conform to Web Content Accessibility Guidelines (WCAG) 2.1 AA.
 The website was last updated on October 5th, 2023.